code-ee/bash_hacks/touchtog/README.md

 physical device) and they had different cases, the physical one is what worked for me).

+Additionally, this script does not work for VMs.
+You'll have to be running your linux distribution natively.

 ### Installation
 To install this script, simply run the install.sh via command line: